 If you’re taking 2.5 mg of Xarelto twice a day: Skip your missed dose and take your next scheduled dose as usual.
 Do not “double up” on doses.

-It’s important that you don’t use more Xarelto than your doctor advises.
+It’s important that you do not take more Xarelto than your doctor advises.
+Taking more Xarelto than your doctor prescribes can cause hemorrhage (severe bleeding) to occur.

 Symptoms of an overdose